Everyday People (film): Reception

 The film has an approval rating of 67% based on 9 reviews on Rotten Tomatoes.
 Positive reviews praised the film for its genuine representation of the struggles of low-income people.
 Keith Phipps of The A.V.
 Club wrote, "Though it lacks some of the New York naturalism of McKay's wonderful, little-seen Our Song, the ensemble drama still makes a quiet, passionate argument that places where patrons can ask for their regular spot are what make a neighborhood, whatever the allure of bright lights and brand names."

+Reviewing for Variety, David Rooney finds the film to have a melancholy mood and notes the mix of characters and the interplay between them.
+He singles out the performances of Bridget Barkan and Billoah Greene as effortlessly moving.

 The film was nominated for four Black Reel Awards in 2005 in the categories of Best Supporting Actor, Best Supporting Actress, and Best Screenplay.